obvonage/deved-platform/content/blog/en/office-hours-reservation-using-node-js-and-the-vonage-messages-api.md

 }
 ```

 We then build our SQL insert statement using the variables we set from the HTML submission form, and we run that statement using the `db.run` function.
-Finally, we render the confirmation.html page setting the Nunjucks variables to be displayed.
+Finally, we render the `confirmation.html` page setting the Nunjucks variables to be displayed.

 ## Next Steps

 We always welcome community involvement.
-Please feel free to [join us on GitHub](https://github.com/Vonage/) and the [Vonage Community Slack](https://developer.nexmo.com/community/slack).
-Come join the conversation on our [Vonage Community Slack](https://developer.vonage.com/community/slack) or send us a message on [Twitter](https://twitter.com/VonageDev).
+Please feel free to [join us on GitHub](https://github.com/Vonage/) and the [Vonage Community Slack](https://developer.nexmo.com/community/slack), or send us a message on [Twitter](https://twitter.com/VonageDev).